start, section Publications,current section, Publications, Jump to next section.

-All the results can be found in the "Jahresbericht Evaluation" for 2022.
+All the results can be found in the Annual Evaluation Report 2023.

+Read all the results in the Annual Quality Assurance Report 2023.
 (In German only.)

-Read all the results in the Annual Quality Assurance Report 2022.
-(In German only)

 Mammo Report: Facts and figures relating to the German mammography screening programme (in German only)